enableiot/iotkit-agent/README.md

   ####If you upgrade from previous versions:

- 7. Replace information from old token.json, sensor-list.json and config.json to device.json.
+ 7. Execute node migration.js FOLDER_WITH BACKED_UP_FILES which will compound data from old token.json, sensor-list.json and config.json to device.json.
  8. Use user.js example file to create your own settings, such as proxy, default_connector etc.
  9. Use set-data-directory to provide location of your device.json and user.js